Common ways to use Microsoft Intune

 In these cases, the only way to access corporate data is to enroll the device into management.
 Once the devices are enrolled, the management system ensures that they are compliant with your policies before they can access corporate data.
 Additionally, Intune's App Wrapping Tool and App SDK can help contain the accessed data within your line-of-business app, so that it can't pass corporate data to consumer apps or services.

-Intune and Microsoft Enterprise Mobility + Security provide a uniquely integrated Conditional Access solution that ensures no users, apps, or devices can access Office 365 data unless they meet your company’s compliance requirements (performed multi-factor authentication, enrolled with Intune, using managed app, supported OS version, device pin, low user risk profile, etc.).
+Intune and Microsoft Enterprise Mobility + Security provide a uniquely integrated Conditional Access solution that ensures no users, apps, or devices can access Microsoft 365 data unless they meet your company's compliance requirements (performed multi-factor authentication, enrolled with Intune, using managed app, supported OS version, device pin, low user risk profile, etc.).

 The Office mobile apps in their respective app stores are ready to go with data containment policies that you can configure via Intune.
-This enables you to prevent data from being shared with apps (for example, with native email apps) and storage locations (for example, Dropbox) that aren’t managed by IT.
-All this functionality is built into Office 365 and EMS.
+This enables you to prevent data from being shared with apps (for example, with native email apps) and storage locations (for example, Dropbox) that aren't managed by IT.
+All this functionality is built into Microsoft 365 and EMS.
 You don't have to deploy additional infrastructure to get this value.

-A common Office 365 deployment practice is to require devices to enroll into management if they need to be fully set up with corporate apps, certs, Wi-Fi, or VPN configurations, a common scenario for corporate-owned devices.
+A common Microsoft 365 deployment practice is to require devices to enroll into management if they need to be fully set up with corporate apps, certs, Wi-Fi, or VPN configurations, a common scenario for corporate-owned devices.